 The strength of most modern yurt frames comes from a tension cable that encircles the trellis-like frame of the walls, holding it to the desired diameter.
 The roof rafters push down and out on the cable, creating a balance of tensions, which holds the whole structure together.
 A round compression roof ring attaches to the roof rafters.
 In a traditional yurt, the framework is covered with felt mats and tied down with hair ropes to prevent the mats from blowing off in stiff winds.
 A yurt’s door can be wooden and attached to the framework, or a hanging felt mat or woven rug.

 The modern yurt made its North American debut in 1962 when Bill Coperthwaite, a California high-school mathematics teacher, led his class in a study of roof design.
-(For more about Coperthwaite's Yurt Foundation and the wood-sided yurt building plans they offer, visit www.yurtsource.com.)
+(Visit Coperthwaite’s Yurt Foundation for more about about the wood-sided yurt building plans they offer.)

 Forty years later, several U.S. companies make and sell yurts.
 The style has remained much like those found on the Asian plains.
 Gone are the heavy, felt mats and sapling frames; in their place are engineered roof trusses, NASA-inspired insulation and lightweight, fire-and-water resistant canvas.